Community and Economic Development

 July 2021 Online Community Meeting

-Register for the next Community Meeting on Wednesday, July 21 to hear the latest news about various initiatives including:
+The Community Meeting on Wednesday, July 21 addressed the following initiatives, including:

-- MetroHealth Workforce Development – We will feature Kara Ulmer, MetroHealth’s Workforce Development Administrator.
-Kara will discuss MetroHealth’s efforts in community workforce readiness, the partnership with Lincoln-West High School of Science & Health that gives students workplace exposure, mentoring and internships, and how Clevelanders can be exposed to health care as a career with a new program launching this August.
+- MetroHealth Workforce Development – Kara Ulmer, MetroHealth’s Workforce Development Administrator, discussed MetroHealth’s efforts in community workforce readiness, the partnership with Lincoln-West High School of Science & Health that gives students workplace exposure, mentoring and internships, and how Clevelanders can be exposed to health care as a career with a new program launching this August.

 - The COVID-19 aftermath and the importance of vaccinations -- Dr. David Margolius, MetroHealth Internal Medicine Physician

 - West 25th Street Mixed-use Development Plan – Construction has begun on Via Sana, the first building in the development that will offer 72 affordable rental homes and an economic opportunities center.

 - Update on The Clark-Fulton Master Plan and EcoDistricts Certification